Paytm putting efforts to hire staff from smaller towns: Vijay Shekhar Sharma

-Paytm has doubled down on its efforts to hire staff from smaller towns and allow them to continue working from those locations instead of moving to its offices in larger cities amid the pandemic, its founder Vijay Shekhar Sharma said on Wednesday.
+Paytm putting efforts to hire staff from smaller towns: Vijay Shekhar Sharma2 min read .
+Updated: 23 Dec 2020, 03:24 PM IST

-Paytm has doubled down on its efforts to hire staff from smaller towns and allow them to continue working from those locations instead of moving to its offices in larger cities amid the pandemic, its founder Vijay Shekhar Sharma said on Wednesday.
+Paytm has doubled down on its efforts to hire staff from smaller towns and allow them to continue working from those locations instead of moving to its offices in larger cities amid the pandemic, founder Vijay Shekhar Sharma said

 Speaking at the ClearTax e-Invoicing Leadership Conclave, Sharma said that initially, the plan was to get the new recruits to join the larger offices whenever the situation would have eased.